October 2025 bulletin

 Reminders

-The final demonstration for My Development took place in September 2025.
-While no further demos are planned, a recording is now available for anyone who missed the sessions or would like a refresher.
+The final demonstration for 'My Development' took place in September 2025.
+While no further demonstrations are planned, a recording is now available for anyone who missed the sessions or would like a refresher.

-You can access the recording on the HR Systems Guide pages: My Development - Introduction and demo
+You can access the recording on the HR Systems Guide pages: My Development - Introduction and demo.

 As outlined in the recent HR Systems briefing, all divisions and departments are now required to submit sickness absence data annually as part of the University’s submission to the UCEA (Universities and Colleges Employers Association) sickness absence reporting survey.